anezkamll/anezkamll.github.io/content/my_work.md

 [PyLadies](https://pyladies.com/) is an international initiative which focuses on bringing more women to IT and IT to women and to become active participants in the Python open-source community.
 In the Czech Republic, our main activities are Python courses and workshops for beginners and I am one of the organizers of those events. \
 As an alumni, I joined [PyLadies CZ](https://pyladies.cz/) in 2017 as an organizer of local programming courses and workshops. \
-Currently, I support "new generation" of organizers, handle socail media, and represent our community at various events.
+Currently, I support the new generation of organizers, handle socail media, and represent our community at various events.

 ### Czech Python Community
 In addition to PyLadies, I am also an active member of the Czech Python Community, where I mostly help with organizing community events.